thompsonwalkerd/thompson-wedding-site/README.md

 **Server vs Client Components**: Next.js 15 defaults to server components for better performance.
 Using the `'use client'` directive only where needed (like the interactive navigation) keeps the bundle small while enabling interactivity.

 **React State Management**: Implemented `useState` hook for managing mobile menu state, understanding how state triggers re-renders and enables dynamic UI.

+**Design Systems with Tailwind v4**: Set up a custom design system using Tailwind's `@theme` directive to define brand colors and typography, loading Google Fonts with Next.js optimization.

 ## Setup Instructions